-BOSTON, June 27, 2024 - The Boston Public Library (BPL) celebrates Disability Pride Month with its first-ever Disabled, Not Unable booklist.
+BOSTON, MA - June 27, 2024 - The Boston Public Library (BPL) celebrates Disability Pride Month with its first-ever Disabled, Not Unable booklist.
 Observed annually in July, Disability Pride Month honors and explores the influence and legacy of members of the disabled and neurodivergent community.

 The Disabled, Not Unable booklist, compiled by BPL staff from the Central Library in Copley Square and the Chinatown and Mattapan branches, features 75 recent titles that are either written by disabled authors or are about the experiences of disabled people.
 The list showcases fiction and nonfiction selections for adults, teenagers, and children by authors such as Talia Hibbert, Abigail Johnson, Viktoria Lloyd-Barlow, Libo Cao Meyers, and Holly Smale.
 Genres from this collection include graphic novels, picture books, mystery, romance, poetry, and memoirs.